UFC superstar shot and killed at age 33 while taking evening walk

 Reports indicate that the Australian mixed martial artist was gunned down while out for a walk on a suburban street in Sydney’s west.

-According to The Daily Telegraph, Suman Mokhtarian was fatally shot near the corner of Annaluke Street and Riverbrae Avenue in Riverstone around 6 p.m. on Wednesday evening.
+According to Independent, Suman Mokhtarian was fatally shot near the corner of Annaluke Street and Riverbrae Avenue in Riverstone around 6 p.m. on Wednesday.

-Paramedics rushed to the scene but were unable to save him after he sustained gunshot wounds to the upper torso.
+Paramedics rushed to the scene but were unable to save him because he had sustained gunshot wounds to the upper torso.

 Following his survival of that earlier attack, an MMA event Mokhtarian was scheduled to participate in was called off in April amid fears of another attempt on his life.